 - Cold and hot compresses

-For more information on acupuncture as it relates to a pinched nerve, or to learn about the endoscopic procedures performed at Laser Spine Institute, contact us.
+For more information on acupuncture as it relates to a pinched nerve, or to learn about the minimally invasive procedures performed at Laser Spine Institute, contact us.
 We’ll have one of our expert spine doctors review your MRI or CT scan free of charge to determine your eligibility.